mlochbaum/BQN/spec/grammar.md

     _blMod1  = IMM_BLK | ARG_BLK
     _blMod2_ = IMM_BLK | ARG_BLK

 Three additional rules apply to blocks, allowing the ambiguous grammar above to be disambiguated.
 They are shown in the table below.
 First, each block type allows the special names in its row to be used as the given token types within `BODY` terms (not headers).
 Except for the spaces labelled "None", each of these four columns is cumulative, so that a given entry also includes all the entries above it.
 Second, a block can't contain one of the tokens from the "label" column of a different row.
-Third, each `BrFunc`, `_brMod1`, and `_brMod2_` term *must* contain one of the names on, and not above, the corresponding row (including the "label" column).
+Third, each `BlFunc`, `_blMod1`, and `_blMod2_` term *must* contain one of the names on, and not above, the corresponding row (including the "label" column).

 | Term               | `s`    | `F`    | `_m`    | `_c_`    | label
 |--------------------|--------|--------|---------|----------|-------